Part IV

 The Protocol:

-1. Choose one outlet (movement, vocalization into a pillow, therapeutic art, imaginal psychodrama).
+1. Choose one outlet (movement, vocalization into a pillow, expressive art, imaginal psychodrama).

 2. Keep attention on sensation, breath, and impulse in the body.